Antiepileptic

 Ø Generally occur in children (3-5 years)

-Complex partial seizure:
+partial seizure:

 Ø Seizure focus located in temporal area.